Coming to Grenoble INP-Ense³ as an exchange student

 Autumn semester

-Intensive French Week: Monday 25 to Friday 29 August 2025 (to be confirmed)
+Intensive French Week: last week of August (to be confirmed)

 Spring semester (provisional dates)